fprochazka/filip-prochazka.com/_posts/2021-11-08-database-branching-in-postgresql.md

 ~~~

 To work around the limitation, I always keep a separate connection that I can use for the databases manipulation.
 Unlike MySQL, PostgreSQL requires a database name for a
 connection, and it simply won't connect unless you give it one, so you cannot connect to "nothing" to manipulate the databases.
-But there is a simple workaround - every PostgreSQL
+But there is a simple workaround - most PostgreSQL
-instance has a default database named `postgres` containing metadata.
-If you connect to this database and disconnect from all the others, you can safely copy and drop your
+instances have a default database named `postgres`.
+If you connect to this database and disconnect from all the others, you can safely copy and drop your application databases.
+You
-application databases.
+can also create an empty dummy database just for this.

 With this tool in hand, let us look at the "branching strategy".